catamphetamine/javascript-time-ago/README.md

 }
 ```

-So, to add support for a specific language one can install the [CLDR dates package](https://github.com/unicode-cldr/cldr-dates-full/blob/master/main):
+So, to add support for a specific language one can install [CLDR dates package](https://github.com/unicode-cldr/cldr-dates-full/blob/master/main):

 ```
 npm install cldr-dates-modern --save